Recovering Structured Data From Superimposed Non-Linear Measurements

 \subsection{Algorithmic Approaches}

-A somewhat astonishing observation of \cite{plan2015lasso,genzel2016estimation} was that recovery from single-index observations \eqref{eq:intro:singleindex} is already possible by means of the vanilla \emph{Lasso} \cite{tibshirani1996lasso}, even though the non-linear distortion $\fobs$ is completely unknown.
-As we shall see next, such a strategy can be also adapted to the more advanced measurement scheme of \eqref{eq:intro:measurements}.
+The basic idea behind our methodology is based on the classical approach of ``linearizing'' the underlying measurement process, thereby treating the model mismatch as noise.
+In this context, the traditional Lasso \cite{tibshirani1996lasso} has recently proven very useful for high-dimensional estimation problems with non-linear observations \cite{plan2015lasso,thrampoulidis2015lasso}, though the underlying ideas date back to a much older work by Brillinger \cite{Brillinger1982}.
+As we will see next, such a strategy works out for the superimposed measurement scheme of \eqref{eq:intro:measurements}.
 For the sake of clarity, the following two methods are based on $\l{1}$-constraints, tailored to the popular case of \emph{sparse} source models.
 The generalization to more sophisticated structural assumptions will be elaborated in Section~\ref{sec:extensions}.